isabisa/nccdi/wp-content/plugins/cool-timeline/readme.txt

 == Description ==

+### Cool Timeline - WordPress #1 Timeline Plugin

-= Cool Timeline is a responsive WordPress pure HTML & CSS timeline plugin that allows you to create beautiful horizontal and vertical history timeline.
+**Cool Timeline** is a responsive WordPress pure HTML & CSS timeline plugin that allows you to create beautiful horizontal and vertical history timeline.
 You simply create posts, set images and date then Cool Timeline will automatically populate these posts in chronological order(ASC or DESC), based on the year and date of stories.
-You can easily show timeline on any page of your website using shortcode - [cool-timeline] =
+You can easily show timeline on any page of your website using shortcode - [cool-timeline]

 ### Check Cool Timeline Demos